This chapter will detail the manner in which you insert and edit a chart in a presentation.

 Please note: in order to guarantee that all functions of empower charts work without restrictions, please ensure that you save your presentations as an PPT or PPTX file format.

-All empower charts functions are accessed via the Insert tab in the PowerPoint® menu.
-If you also use empower you have the possibility to use empower charts directly from the empower menu.
+All empower charts functions are accessed via the Home or Insert tab in the PowerPoint® menu.
+If you also use empower you have the possibility to use empower charts directly from either the Insert tab or the empower menu.

 To insert a chart, click on empower chart and select one of the available chart types.